rewong03/rewong03_site_source/content/projects/xtracthub.md

 learning to determine what metadata can be extracted from each file.
 I improved the accuracy of the model, automated the training of the model, and did some overall cleanup.
-I also made a Python Flask web application that served as a mini version of Xtract that extracted metadata from individual files rather than entire data repositories.
+I also made a Python Flask web application that served as a mini version of Xtract that extracted metadata from individual files rather than entire data repositories.[END]

+[MDF Experiments]:
 Near the end of my assistantship, I helped co-author ["Serverless Workflows for Indexling Large Scientific Data"](/documents/projects/xtracthub/xtracthub_wosc_19.pdf), where Xtract was used to process data from the [Materials Data Facility](https://materialsdatafacility.org)